• Wir beraten Sie persönlich unter 0561-3160717

 Schwefel ppm frei(total): 24(80)

-Native fermantaion started in the vineyard.
+Winemakers comments: Native fermantaion started in the vineyard.
 100% carbonic maceration in closed topped tanks for 21 days.
 Bottled unfined and unfiltered with minimal SO2 added.

 Tasting Notes: Agua de jamaica, cranberry, white pepper, violets, pomegrante, oakmoss.
 Best served chilled.

-have this with your turkey & thank us later. notes of cranberry & white pepper make it the perfect match.
+Your favourite recipe for this wine: White fish, salads.
+Or: have this with your turkey & thank us later. notes of cranberry & white pepper make it the perfect match.
 Serve slightly chilled.

 Optimales Trinkfenster: now-2027